What Can You Do With a Healthcare Management Degree? The Business Behind the Medicine

 How long does a Healthcare Management degree program take?

 In addition to ensuring you’ll be facing a course schedule you can get excited about, you likely also want to know how long a degree program may take to complete.
-While it’s true that most healthcare management positions require a Bachelor’s degree, you can rest assured that the days of needing four years to earn a Bachelor’s are long gone.
+While it’s true that most healthcare management jobs require a Bachelor’s degree, you can rest assured that the days of needing four years to earn a Bachelor’s are long gone.

 Depending on your prior academic achievement level, you could earn a Healthcare Management Bachelor’s degree in as few as 18 months.2 You’ll also find a variety of different formats when researching Healthcare Management programs.
 Whether you prefer to learn in the classroom, online or a blend of both, there’s a program out there that will fit with your busy life.

-In most cases, additional certification isn’t required for healthcare management jobs unless you’re a nursing care facility administrator, according to the BLS.
-Even so, obtaining certification can show employers that you’re serious about your career and are willing to go the extra mile to bring excellent patient care to your facility.
+In most cases, additional certification isn’t required for healthcare management jobs unless you’re a nursing care facility administrator, according to the BLS.1 Even so, obtaining certification can show employers that you’re serious about your career and are willing to go the extra mile to bring excellent patient care to your facility.